visgl/loaders.gl/docs/api-reference/gltf-loaders/gltf-loader.md

 # GLTFLoader (@loaders.gl/gltf)

-Parses a glTF file into a hirearchical scenegraph description that can be used to instantiate an actual Scenegraph in most WebGL libraries.
+Parses a glTF file into a hierarchical scenegraph description that can be used to instantiate an actual Scenegraph in most WebGL libraries.
 Can load both binary `.glb` files and JSON `.gltf` files.

 | Loader                | Characteristic                                                             |
 | --------------------- | -------------------------------------------------------------------------- |